meeshkan/unmock.github.io/docs/openapi.md

 ## Lazy Open API 3 (loas3)

 Often you have an OpenAPI specification available for a service.
 Mature projects and companies, such as Stripe and Slack, tend to have robust OpenAPI specifications that account for API corner cases and cover all API endpoints.
 However, if a specification is not available, you will need to deal with APIs that have incomplete or no OpenAPI documentation.
-In this case, you will need to author your own.
+In this case, if you do not want to define a spec programatically, you will need to write your own OpenAPI.

-But fear not!
-Unmock can process [`loas3`](https://www.github.com/unmock/loas3), or Lazy OpenAPI 3, a syntactic superset of OpenAPI 3.0.0.
+To help overcome the verbosity and tedium of hand-rolling an OpenAPI spec, Unmock can process [`loas3`](https://www.github.com/unmock/loas3), or Lazy OpenAPI 3, a syntactic superset of OpenAPI 3.0.0.
 This section gives a quick primer of the `loas3` specification.
 In addition to being easier to read and write, the specification usually results in documents that are 50% the size (or less!) of their more verbose OpenAPI counterparts.

 ### Cascading objects